cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 ---
-title: Install Cloud Foundry on OpenStack
+title: Installing Cloud Foundry on OpenStack
 ---

-In this page you will run Cloud Foundry on OpenStack.
+This topic describes how to install Cloud Foundry on OpenStack.

-NOTE: These instructions are for v138 release of Cloud Foundry.
-For newer versions of Cloud Foundry, [please let us know](https://github.com/cloudfoundry/docs-deploying-cf/issues/new) if this documentation continues to work or needed some changes.
+<p class="note"><strong>Note</strong>: These instructions are for v170 release of Cloud Foundry.</p>

-## What will happen ##
+## Goal ##

-At the end of this page, eight `m1.medium` VMs will be running in your OpenStack environment running Cloud Foundry.
+By the end of this topic, Cloud Foundry will be installed and running on OpenStack.
 You will be able to target it using your own DNS, login, and upload a simple application.

-For example, you will be able to:
+For example, you will be able to do the following:

 <pre class="terminal">
 $ cf target api.mycloud.com
 $ cf login admin
-Password> c1oudc0w  (unless you change it in the deployment file below)
+Password> ******  (unless you change it in the deployment file below)
 $ git clone https://github.com/cloudfoundry-community/cf_demoapp_ruby_rack.git
 $ cd cf_demoapp_ruby_rack
 $ cf push